Training Trajectories of Language Models Across Scales: Downstream Tasks

 We select 12 tasks that present a linearity scaling pattern and 6 tasks that present a breakthroughness scaling pattern,\footnote{Breakthroughness here similar to the emergent dehavior defined in \citet{wei2022emergent}.
 Details on how we select linearity and breakthroughness tasks are in Appendix \ref{app:linear}.} and plot the perplexity of the correct and incorrect options for each group of tasks against validation perplexity in \autoref{fig:bigbench_options}.

 The performance of breakthroughness tasks increases tremendously as the validation perplexity drops below 8.
 The perplexity gap between the correct and incorrect options also starts to expand at this point for the \xxlmodel{} and \xxxlmodel{} models.
 In contrast, the accuracy of linearity tasks gradually increases.
 The perplexity of correct and incorrect options first decrease as validation perplexity decreases, and it is only at the end of the curve that the perplexity of correct and incorrect options starts to diverge.
 This suggests that improvements in downstream accuracy are not generally driven by the model learning to assign a lower probability to incorrect candidates, but rather driven by the perplexity divergence of correct and incorrect options.
-When plotting the trajectory of these tasks separately, we find that the improvements are largely gradual even for breakthroughness tasks (Appendix \ref{app:single_task}).